KnoxMLG/Face-Recognition-GUI-Login/README.md

 # Face Recognition GUI Login
-> An application utilizing MySQL to authenticate users using instances of their face.
+> An account creation and login application utilizing MySQL to authenticate users using instances of their face.

 #### Table of Contents
 - [Description](#desc)